 “Having known the situation of Kanda, we marched ahead through our operation to Kanda for bringing happiness to the ignorant people, again making them to dream a life of dignity and bring them to the mainstream.”

 What Laxmi Pratisthan has done so far at Kanda:

 1. Finished construction of well-facilitated hostel and operating the hostel where 164 Chepang Children are residing.

 3. Distributed seeds of beans and potato tubers and introduced organic farming method in the village.

-8. Distributed fruits plants according to topography condition.
+6. Distributed fruits plants according to topography condition for self reliance.